 Given the resources limitations in comparison the agency workloads, follow through on various aspects of any report can prove difficult.
 Any changes that are to be made must be taken over time to allow for institutional absorption of the information.
-Core indicator 3 Early warning systems are in place for all major hazards, with outreach to communities.
+Priority for action 2: Core indicator 3 Early warning systems are in place for all major hazards, with outreach to communities.
 Level of Progress achieved:

-4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Do risk prone communities receive timely and understandable warnings of impending hazard events?
-Yes Means of verification:
+4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Means of verification:

+Do risk prone communities receive timely and understandable warnings of impending hazard events?
+Yes

-Yes: Early warnings acted on effectively
+- Yes: Early warnings acted on effectively

-Yes: Local level preparedness
+- Yes: Local level preparedness

-No: Communication systems and protocols
+- No: Communication systems and protocols

-Yes: Active involvement of media in early warning dissemination
+- Yes: Active involvement of media in early warning dissemination

 Description: